Paris (The Cure album)

-Paris is a live album recorded by The Cure at Le Zénith de Paris in October 1992, during their Wish tour.
+Paris is a live album recorded by the British band the Cure at Zénith de Paris in October 1992 during the band's Wish tour.
 The band announced the album in July 1993 and released it that October.

 Paris was released at the same time as Show, which was recorded in the United States.
-The album features more cult classics like "The Figurehead" and "One Hundred Years" than Show, which is generally more single-friendly.

 In mid-1996, Billboard reported that Paris had sold 95,000 copies in the United States by that point, much less than the 213,000 copies of Show sold there by the same point.
 The magazine described the release of the album "within a few weeks" of Show as exemplifying the "unorthodox career path" that the band had taken.